zwbetz-gh/zwbetz/content/blog/massage-a-json-file-with-a-nodejs-script/index.md

 ---
-title: "Massage a JSON file with a NodeJS script"
+title: "Massage a JSON File With a NodeJS Script"
 date: 2020-01-27T03:42:42-05:00
 ---